gnh1201/catswords.com.ua/README.md

 He contributed a lot to modern East Asia and world peace.
 We think his death is a big loss in solving many problems such as COVID-19 and the war in Ukraine that humanity is currently experiencing.

+In ROK and Japan, gun accidents are not common even for civilians.
+This is because gun possession is legally prohibited.
+If you ask us what we think about U.S. gun policy, we'll say we want at least measures to protect children from guns.

 ## Contact us
   * catswords@protonmail.com